droidian/feedbackd/Event-naming-spec-0.0.0.md

 ### Input Event

-- button-pressed:	The Event used when a button is pressed.
+- button-pressed:	The event used when a button is pressed.
+- button-released:  The event used when a button is released.
 - window-close:     The sound used when an existing window is closed.

 [Sound naming spec]: http://0pointer.de/public/sound-naming-spec.html